Branco Weiss: Philanthropy

 Weiss patronized several universities and numerous cultural projects.

 In 1987 Weiss together with Swatch founder Nicolas Hayek initiated the Swiss Technology Award.

 Jointly with Israel's Ministry of Education, he founded the Branco Weiss Institute in Israel in 1990.
 The institute consists of 12 schools that promote learning competencies and thinking abilities to students and teachers.

 In 2002, Weiss founded Society in Science – The Branco Weiss Fellowship, a fellowship for researchers shortly after their PhD from around the globe.
 The grant enables postdocs to work on a research topic of their choice for up to five years.
 In Spring 2010 he handed this organization together with a 20 million Swiss francs endowment over to the ETH.
 The fellowship's research projects receive broad media coverage.
 Its fellows work on research projects that affect society, such as the analysis of how diseases spread through communities and how stress affects ageing.
 In 2009 fellow Riley Crane together with his research team at MIT won the DARPA Network Challenge.
 The Pentagon Prize was organized by the Defense Advanced Research Projects Agency (DARPA) for developing new ways to understand how information is spread through social networks.
 According to his research team this technique could be used for finding criminals and missing persons.
 In his will Branco Weiss left an estimated 100 million Swiss francs to Society in Science – The Branco Weiss Fellowship.
 In 2017, the fellowship changed its name to The Branco Weiss Fellowship – Society in Science.
 This research fellowship is designed to support postdoctoral researchers after their PhD and before their first faculty appointment.
 Those in current postdoctoral positions are also eligible.
 Ideally, fellows pursue unconventional projects in new areas of science, engineering and social sciences.

-Weiss also donated 23 million Swiss francs in 2004 to the ETH's "Science City" - an infrastructure project that helps transform the additional ETH campus built in the outskirts of Zurich into an attractive district.

-In 2008 the Branco Weiss Information Science Laboratory, a state-of-the-art building in Science City, was inaugurated.
+Weiss also donated 23 million Swiss francs in 2004 to the ETH's "Science City" – an infrastructure project that helps transform the additional ETH campus built in the outskirts of Zurich into an attractive district.
+In 2008 the Branco Weiss Information Science Laboratory was opened in Science City.

-Dr. Weiss made one of the largest donations to Central European University (CEU) and also was a member of the team that developed the strategic plan of the University, which was applied in 2003.
+Weiss made one of the largest donations to Central European University (CEU) and also was a member of the team that developed the strategic plan of the University, which was applied in 2003.
 In 2004 he helped with the initial accreditation of the CEU by the Middle States Commission on Higher Education.
 The CEU is ranked 22nd on the European Top Business Schools 2010 report.